noopurjoshi/202-UMLParser/README.md

 * Ex – output
-Example:- To generate class diagram java -jar umlparser.jar class "C:\path\to\folder_name" class-diagram-output
+Example:- To generate class diagram java -jar umlparser.jar class "C:\path\to\folder_name" class-diagram-output The above command will create a diagram with the following path and file name:
+"C:\path\to\folder_name\class-diagram-output.png"

 Details of libraries and tools used
 * Eclipse IDE: